-Figure 13 – Example Project No. 1 – Selected Single Control point, Beta dist.
-With R = 200/300
+Figure 13.
+Example Project No. 1 – selected single monitoring point, beta dist. with R = 200/300.

-As can be seen in Figure 12, the increase in the number of realizations affected the results only slightly, such that the confidence level of the recommended monitoring point increases.
-While in the experiments with R = 200, the algorithm equally indicated 5/6/7 as the selected inspection point, when R was increased to 300 replications, in 55% of the cases, t=6 was indicated as the best inspection point.
+As shown in Figure 12., the increase in the number of realizations affected the results only slightly, such that the confidence level of the recommended monitoring point increased.
+In the experiments with R = 200, the algorithm equally indicated 5/6/7 as the selected inspection point; however, when R was increased to 300 realizations, in 55% of the cases, t=6 was indicated as the be The following project, detailed inst inspection point.
 Note, however, that for the beta distribution, the same increase in the number of realizations had almost no effect on the results.

-Accordingly, when using the proposed algorithm, if the results are not decisive, the project manager may want to increase the number of realizations to potentially obtain consistent results.
-It may very well be that the increase will not affect the results, and in such cases, using the lowest value for R is recommended, due to its effect on the algorithm’s run time.
+Accordingly, when using the proposed algorithm, if the results are not decisive, the project manager may want to increase the number of realizations to potentially obtain more consistent results.
+It may very well be that an increase will not affect the results, and in such cases, using the lowest value for R is recommended due to its effect on the algorithm’s run time.

+5.1.2.
 Example Project No. 2: Simultaneous Activities

-The next medium-size project, depicted in Table 7, has more activities than the previous ones, and its network diagram is much more complex.
+The next medium-size project, given in Table 7, has more activities than the previous projects, and its network diagram is much more complex.

+Table 7.
+Example Project No. 2: activity details.